danielgtaylor/nesh/website.md

 Node Enhanced Shell
 ===================
-An enhanced extensible interactive interpreter (REPL) for Node.js and languages that compile to Javascript, like CoffeeScript.
+An enhanced extensible interactive interpreter (REPL) for Node.js and languages that compile to Javascript, like CoffeeScript and Babel (ES6/7).
 Some features:

  * Lightweight & fast
  * Tab completion